agungTuanany/ADVANCE-WEBDEV-BOOTCAMP-COLT-STEEL/15.SVG-and-D3/SVG-and-D3.md

     </svg>

-We got one attributes instead of four, but we have to do some arithmetic to compute the coordinate the four corners of rectangle.
+We got one attributes instead of four, but we have to do some arithmetic to compute coordinate the four corners of rectangle.
 All polygon are rectangle and not all rectangle are polygon.

 Here an example that rectangle isn't polygon: